What does Charleen mean?

 Charleen is a very popular first name for women (#1409 out of 4276, Top 33%) but a unique surname for all people.
 (2000 U.S. Census)

 Charted below is the birth name popularity of Charleen for girls.
-Charleen entered the list in 1930-1939 and reached its peak position of #615 in the U.S. during the years 1940-1949, but is not listed currently.
+Charleen entered the list in 1930-1939 and reached its peak position of #615 in the U.S. in the 1940s, but is not listed currently.
 (2014 Birth Statistics)